FlowFuse/handbook/development/packaging.md

 Package numbers should follow the Semantic Versioning Scheme as laid out on [semver.org](https://semver.org/).

 Each component will stay in step with the core flowforge/flowforge release numbering for `major.minor` but will increment their own `fix` values as needed. e.g. On release of v0.2.0 all components will tag and release v0.2.0, but can independantly release v0.2.1 as needed.

+Major and minor releases will follow the schedule laid out in the [Cadence](index.md#cadence) section for the handbook.

+A Fix release can be made at any time, depending on the best judgement of the engineer making the fix requires a review by another team member.